tosincarik/Property-Evaluator-Agent/README.md

 ### Engage with the AI:

-The chatbot will provide you with the top 3 property recommendations based on your preferences and the available dataset.
+The chatbot here will provide you with the top 3 property recommendations based on your preferences and the available dataset.

 ### Ask Follow-up Questions: